AntonKhodus/vertica-labs-payplus/README.md

-# Vertica labs Shopify + PayPlus app
+# Vertica labs Shopify order and PayPlus payment data sync app

+## This app was made to insert PayPlus card data and amount of payments into Shopify order notes